Mind the Gap: Where Analog Ising Machines Cease to Minimize the Ising Hamiltonian

+From an implementation perspective, this interpolation can be interpreted as an oscillator network with two coupling paths.
+The phase-difference term is produced by a direct coupling path, while the phase-sum term can be produced by coupling to a phase-conjugated copy of the neighboring oscillator signal~\cite{2024IMWTL..34..671I,article,inproceedings}, since \( \sin(\phi_i+\phi_j)=\sin(\phi_i-(-\phi_j)). \) The hyperparameter \(\alpha\) therefore represents the relative coupling strength assigned to the direct and phase-conjugate paths.

-where $\alpha \in [0,1]$ interpolates between the OIM and DIM limits.
-As in the pure cases, the HyIM admits an energy function $E_{\text{HyIM}}$ whose minimizer correspond to the minimizers fo the Ising Hamiltonian (see Supplementary Note 4).
-Additionally, $\boldsymbol{v}_{\mathrm{max}}$ can be selectively destabilized while all other eigenmodes remain stable, which is critical to ensuring that the system evolves along the dominant eigenvector at bifurcation.
-This selective destabilization occurs only for $\alpha \in [\alpha_c,1]$ (see Supplementary Note 5).
-Consequently, $\alpha_c$ determines the lower bound on $\alpha$ for which HyIM dynamic will evolve along the dominant eignenmode and relevant to the proposed approach.
+As in the pure cases, the HyIM admits an energy function $E_{\text{HyIM}}$ whose minimizers correspond to the minimizers of the Ising Hamiltonian (see Supplementary Note 6).
+Additionally, $\boldsymbol{v}_{\mathrm{max}}$ can be selectively destabilized while all other eigenmodes remain stable, which is critical to ensuring that the initial post-bifurcation evolution is governed by the dominant eigenmode.
+This selective destabilization occurs only for $\alpha \in [\alpha_c,1]$ (see Supplementary Note 7).
+Consequently, $\alpha_c$ determines the lower bound on $\alpha$ above which the initial HyIM evolution is governed by the dominant eigenmode considered in the analysis below.
 Computing $\alpha_c$ does not require prior knowledge of the ground state.